 Use your understanding of a client to craft a plan for their unique goals.
 When creating a plan keep in mind a client’s goals and break the plan up into periods.
 This will keep the client motivated and allow you to make sure the plan is working.
 Learn how to create a plan and periodize this plan with this free LearnRx course.

 Once a plan has been created you need to re-evaluate to ensure it is effectiveness.
 Client’s goals and lifestyles are subject to change over time, by re-evaluating you are able to adjust the plan as needed.
-Use the worksheets in this course to re-evaluate a client’s progress.
 A coach should use the same method they used to initially understand a client to re-evaluate.

 A coach must have a structure to lay the foundation for their fitness business.
 This structure will ensure a coach has clients to work with.